 Not all molasses tastes the same, because not all sugar cane tastes the same.

 That means, molasses taste different depending on the cane.
 The flavour also depends on how long they were boiled for, and the temperature they cooled at.
 Also, what water, if any, was used in the process of evaporating the sugar syrup to make the panela.

 On the other hand, all white cane sugar tastes the same because it is 99+% pure.

 Something about the South American cane and their age-old process makes panela tasty.
-It is so tasty that in South America, people call home-made lemonade “panela water” (aguapanela), probably because the panela flavour dominates the lemon juice.
+It is so tasty that in South America, people call home-made lemonade “panela water” (aguapanela).
+If you have tried some you’ll know that the panela flavour dominates the lemon juice.

 Beware misleading marketing

-Perhaps the key takeaway is that panela tastes better than regular white or brown sugar (assuming you like the taste of molasses), but it is just as lacking in nutrients.
-Do not fall for the marketing ploy which leads one to believe that panela is healthier than sugar, because it simply isn’t!
+The key takeaway is: panela tastes better than regular white or brown sugar if you like the taste of molasses.
+However, practically speaking it is just as lacking in nutrients.
+Panela is technically healthier than sugar, but equally nutritious in the everyday context.